(Onychomycosis, Tinea Unguium)

 - Pitted nails may be associated with psoriasis or other skin problems that affect the nail matrix, the area under the skin just behind the nail.
 This is the area from which the nail grows.
 Nails affected by psoriasis can also be tan in color.

 - Swelling and redness of the skin around the nail is called paronychia.
 This is an infection of the skin at the bottom of the nail (cuticle).
 If the infection is acute (has a rapid onset), it is usually caused by bacteria.
 It may respond to warm soaks but will often need to be drained by a doctor.
 A chronic paronychia occurs when a cuticle becomes inflamed or irritated over time.
 Sometimes, yeast will take advantage of the damaged skin and infect the area as well.
 Therapy begins with keeping the skin dry and out of water.
 Sometimes a steroid cream such as hydrocortisone can be used with success.
-If the problem continues, a physician may prescribe antifungal medications.
+If the problem continues, a physician should be consulted.

 - Chronic nail trauma, such as repeatedly starting and stopping, kicking, and other athletic endeavors, can cause damage to the nails that can look a lot like fungal nails.
 This sort of repetitive trauma can also occur with certain types of employment or wearing tight-fitting shoes.

 - Submit »